DevKlim/sentinelai/resume_highlights.md

 ### Web Development

-*   **Frontend:** Developed interactive web interfaces using Streamlit, providing a user-friendly way to interact with the AI models and view data.
+*   **Frontend:** Developed interactive web interfaces using Streamlit and a Next.js landing page, providing a user-friendly way to interact with the AI models and view data.
 *   **Backend:** Built RESTful APIs using FastAPI to expose the functionality of the AI models and data services.
 *   **Real-Time Features:** Implemented real-time transcription with live microphone input and a demonstration mode for showcasing the system's capabilities.
 *   **UI/UX:** Designed a professional and intuitive web interface with multiple tabs for different functionalities, including file uploads, live recording, and model information.